electromuis/analog-dance-pad/README.md

 You can use `PORT` and `HOST` environment variables.
 Default port is 3333.
 If you're running the server on a Linux machine, I recommend setting up a systemd unit file.

 ### Client

+(Please use the ADP-Tool unless you specifically need the client)

 In case of client, you need to build the common types first (server does it automatically).
 You also need to do this whenever you change these types.